odelvalle/sdk-net/README.md

 ### From source

 1. Download or clone this repo.
 You will obtain a file called ".zip".
-It includes the SDK and integration test.
+It include the SDK and integration tests.
 2. Unzip ".zip" and open NET.SDK.Nimblepayments solution.
 2. Build solution and run test if necessary.
 4. Now you are ready to include a reference of NimblePayments SDK in your project